 2) Explain how the culture of your library and your campus affects the way that you teach and your opportunities to teach.

-4. Access the online application form.
+4. Access the online application form (available October 2016).
 You may save an incomplete application, and edit or add additional information before the submission deadline date.
 An ID number and password will be assigned to you when you submit your proposal.
 Be sure to print your ID number and password and keep them in a safe place; you will need these in order to edit the proposal at a future time.

 5. Please note that Immersion is an individual application process, and acceptance into the program is for an individual applicant.
 There is no institutional ownership of an accepted-applicant slot, and if for some reason, an accepted applicant cannot attend, another person from that institution may not be substituted.
 The next accepted applicant on the ranked waiting list will be offered the slot.

 6. A limited number of partial scholarships are available for Teacher Track applicants.
-Scholarships are typically funded in the $400-600 range.
-You can apply for scholarship funds on the Teacher Track application form.
+Scholarships are typically funded in the $600-800 range.
+You can request scholarship funds on the Teacher Track application form.

 Questions may be directed to Margot Conahan, email@example.com, 312-280-2522.